Welcome to my new Journal/blog. I have never been a fan of the word blog so this is going to be a Journal.

 But it wasn’t until I went to Manchester to start my degree that I got to weave on one myself.
 Then I was hooked.
 This became my dream loom.
 I bought my table loom when I left college from a tutor as I had neither the money nor the space to put a loom as big as a Dobby loom.

-It was some years later that I went to Art in Action at Waterperry in Oxfordshire where I saw in the textile tent Valerie Allwood weaving on just such a loom.
+It was some years later that I went to Art in Action at Waterperry in Oxfordshire where I saw in the textile tent a weaver weaving on just such a loom.
 I turned to my friend who is also a fellow weaver and said “That’s what I want one day.”
-It took a few more years but when I heard that Valerie was selling it I scraped the money together with a loan from my father and bought it.
+It took a few more years but when I heard that that same loom was use for sale, I scraped the money together with a loan from my father and bought it.
 That must have been around 1998-99.

 I love the process of weaving.
 You can’t rush it.
 It takes time to prepare a warp and put it on the loom, thread it in the appropriate sequence draw it through the reed and tie it on the front of the loom.
 The time taken to do all this feels for me a breathing space.